DawsonMyers/geo-cli/Readme.md

 <!-- Make images > 892 px wide -->

 ## Tab Completion
-`geo-cli` has extensive support for tab completion (double pressing the <kbd>Tab</kbd> key).
+If running in a bash sell, `geo-cli` has extensive support for tab completion (double pressing the <kbd>Tab</kbd> key).
 It will show you what commands/subcommands are available, as well as possible command arguments for certain commands such as `geo db start/rm`.

 Completion for `geo` shows all commands available:
 ```
-$ geo
+$ geo <double press tab>
-analyze     dev         id          quarantine  test
+analyze     edit        id          mydecoder   stop
-ar          env         image       rm          uninstall
+ar          env         image       myg         test
-cd          get         indicator   set         update
+cd          get         indicator   quarantine  uninstall
+db          gw          init        rm          update
-db          help        init        stop        version
+dev         help        loc         set         version
 ```

 Completion for `geo db start` will show all of your databases (that you created with `geo-cli`) that can be started: